New Zealand’s Biggest Industries

 What are the 3 biggest industries in New Zealand?

-This mini guide will go through the 3 big industries in NZ and what jobs backpackers can do in them.
+This mini-guide will go through the three big industries in NZ and what jobs backpackers can do in them.

 The agriculture industry has a skill shortage in certain jobs.
 By possessing skills in the following jobs you will find it easier to get a work visa in New Zealand: beekeeping, dairy, beef, pig farming, logging operations, agricultural science, animal science, biotechnology science, and viticulture.

 A great way for backpackers to get some farming experience is through WWOOFing.
 You can see how a New Zealand farm is run while getting free accommodation and meals.

 - Fruit picking (see our article: Picking Seasons in New Zealand).